joebb97/joebb-website-source/content/blog/programming-languages.md

 For example, at the time of writing, this is the most popular [QUIC library](https://github.com/shiguredo/quic-server-zig) in Zig, but states that it’s experimental and not for production use .
 Guess you’ll be forking this or writing your own implementation of QUIC in Zig!
 Conversely, [quic-go](https://github.com/quic-go/quic-go) looks ready to Go (pun intended).

 Having libraries to do JSON de/serialization, base64 decoding, cryptography, network protocols, are vital to the success of a software project.
 The Go standard library is excellent.
-It has many useful libraries out of the box, and is my favorite part of the language.
+It has many useful libraries out of the box and is my favorite part of the language.

 The language should handle UTF-8 strings sanely by default.
 Null terminated C-strings that have no awareness of UTF-8 are not suited for higher level applications in this millennium.
 Go and Rust both handle UTF-8 sanely by default.